How to Add Social Media Icons to an Email Signature

 Here are the "frames" you need to know about, along with the pixel dimensions for the best quality:

-For the main grid, Instagram gives you three options.
-Of these, the Portrait (4:5) format is generally the best choice because it takes up the most vertical screen space, grabbing more attention as people scroll.
+For the main grid, Instagram offers three options.
+Of these, the Portrait (4:5) format is generally the best choice because it takes up the most vertical space, grabbing more attention as people scroll.

 Pro Tip: Anything taller than 4:5 (like a screenshot) or wider than 1.91:1 (like a panoramic shot) will be forced into a crop when you post it to the feed.